davgothic/kapow-setup/README.md

 # Kapow!
 Setup
-A setup script to quickly scaffold a new Kapow! project or test for breaking changes caused by module updates.
+The setup script for the Kapow! boilerplate/framework for WordPress site development.

 1) Create a new folder in your Vagrant web root e.g. `Vagrant/www/my-project`.